charliehuge/PulseSequencer/README.md

 This project is very young, and therefore many safeguards and editor helpers are not implemented.
 I'm using this in my own projects, and will be updating this repository as I add features in those projects.
 So please bear with me!
 If you have any feature requests or find any bugs, please feel free to report them via the issue tracker.

-Thanks, have fun, and please let me know if you use this.
-I'd love to see and hear what you do with it!

 If you like using the Pulse Sequencer, and want to help me develop it, that's awesome!
 There are a few ways you can help:
 - Submit bugs and feature requests via the issue tracker.
 This will help me know what people want to see, and prioritize those things.
 - If you're a coder, fork the repo and submit pull requests for features and bug fixes.
-This gets a lot better if I have help!
+This gets a lot better if I have help.
+- Let me know how you're using it.
+Seeing your work inspires me to keep going further, and often gives me ideas for new features.
 - If you can, consider [becoming a patron](https://www.patreon.com/derelictcomputer)!